mrtempleh/zephyr-starlight-edit/README.md

 ## TODO / Known Issues

-* ~~TAAU looks *very* bad currently.
-I don't recommend using it unless you really need FPS.~~
-* ~~Currently, you need a labPBR resource pack enabled for this shaderpack to function properly.~~
 * Rain particles are not rendered.
 * Reflections (especially mirror-like ones) show a lot of noise and flickering.
 Lowering Irradiance Cache -> Update Interval and increasing reflection samples in path tracing settings can improve it.
 * The shaderpack takes very long to load on first use, but it should be faster on subsequent loads.
 * Normal maps don't show up in reflections.
 * Breaking blocks in caves shows light leaking for a split second.
 This is unavoidable now.
 * In some cases, parts of the terrain will fail to voxelize.
 Increasing Triangle and Voxel Array Size usually fixes it.
-* ~~TAA produces a lot of ghosting on smooth reflections in movement.
-It might be possible to improve on this by using a reflection virtual depth buffer for TAA reprojection.~~

 ## License